octo-technology/OpenTezos/docs/michelson/tutorial.md

 or int nat
 ```

-The logical _or_ operator has 2 branhces a left part and a right part.
+The logical _or_ operator has 2 branches a left part and a right part.
 It is possible to form nested _or_ structure in order to combine more than 2 types.
 For example, the type `string_or_int_or_nat` would be defined by
 ```
 or (or (int) (nat)) (string)
 ```